mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~~~

-The KeyPackage contained in an `Update` proposal MUST share the values of the
+The values in the following fields of the KeyPackage contained in an `Update`
-following fields with the KeyPackage it replaces in the tree: `version`,
+proposal MUST be the same as those of the KeyPackage it replaces in the tree.
-`cipher_suite`, `credential.identity`, `endpoint_id`.
-However, it MUST NOT share
+`version`, `cipher_suite`, `credential.identity`, `endpoint_id`.
+However, the
-a signature key with any other KeyPackage in the tree and it MUST NOT contain
+value of the `credential.signature_key` field of the new KeyPackage MUST be
+different from that of all other KeyPackages in the tree.
+Furthermore, the value
+of the `hpke_init_key` field of the new KeyPackage MUST be different from that
-the same `hpke_init_key` as the KeyPackage it replaces.
+of the KeyPackage it replaces.

 A member of the group applies an Update message by taking the following steps: